kubernetes/kubernetes/docs/volumes.md

 ## Types of Volumes

-Kubernetes currently supports two types of Volumes, but more may be added in the future.
+Kubernetes currently supports three types of Volumes, but more may be added in the future.

 ### EmptyDir